Young People

 Are male or female Australian school students aged 12-17 years more likely to drink alcohol?

-Among Australian school students aged 12-17 years, boys and girls are equally likely to have drunk alcohol in the past year, past month and past week.
+Among Australian school students aged 12-17 years, girls and boys are similarly likely to have drunk alcohol in their lifetime, the past year, past month and past week.

 Are younger or older Australian school students aged 12-17 years more likely to drink alcohol?